hanifrev/weather-forecast/README.md

 pnpm install
 ```

-After install it, please copy <b>.env</b> file into the root of this repo
+After install it, please copy <b>.env</b> file into the root of this repo,
 .env file is attached on email

 #### Run this app